 The exhibition is wheelchair-accessible, and we have volunteers available to help guide blind and vision impaired visitors.
 Additionally, we will have one tour per city with an ASL interpreter.
-To sign up for these tours, please check the events listings per city.
-For any further questions about accessibility at the exhibition, please contact us via email at email@example.com.
+For more information about this tour, please check the events listings per city.
+For any further questions about accessibility at the exhibition, please e-mail email@example.com.

 Drinking water is available on site free of charge.
-Guests are encouraged to bring their own water bottles.
+We ask visitors to please bring their own water bottles.
 There is no food or drink for sale within the exhibition.

 Yes.
-Toilets will only be provided at the exhibition in instances where there are no nearby public toilets.
+Toilets will only be provided at the exhibition in instances where there are no nearby public restrooms.

 No. There are no lockers on site and due to the nature of the event we recommend you carry as little as possible with you.
 We will have a place for parents to park strollers however MSF is not responsible for these items.